Jonathan-Chia/portfolio/blog/ai_masters_programs.md

 # 5. No Thesis or Capstone Required <a name="5"></a>

+I don't currently plan to get a PhD, so a thesis wasn't important to me.
+A capstone would be fun, but then I would need to quit work for a time.
 All the programs require a thesis or capstone except for Johns Hopkins.